MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 <p>The date and time DHA-report was evaluated or issued to MDM.</p>

 <a href="" id="aikpresent"></a>**AIKPresent**
 <p>When an Attestation Identity Key (AIK) is present on a device, it indicates that the device has an endorsement key (EK) certificate.
-It can be trusted more than a device that doesn’t have an EK certificate.</p>
+It can be trusted more than a device that doesn't have an EK certificate.</p>

 <p>If AIKPresent = True (1), then allow access.</p>